-We’ve launched the public phase of our Generations Campaign!
+We launched the public phase of our Generations Campaign in April of 2022.
 This 6-minute video will give you an overview of the priority areas we’ll be able to grow and improve as we progress through and beyond the five-year campaign.
 (2021-2025)

 Through the Generations Campaign, we will add a 6,000 sq. foot facility to our current building at 922 W. Riverview Avenue, providing a new open floor pantry space, additional storage, and a new indoor loading area.
 Renovations will also include a ground floor welcome center, a community gathering room, and an elevator which will provide accessibility to the current building’s second and third floors.
 (Animated rendering by RDA Group Architects, LLC.)

 Scott Barr, President & CEO of Shelby County United Way

 Gina McFarlane-El, CEO of Five Rivers Health Centers

 Bro.
 Ray Fitz, S.M., President Emeritus, University of Dayton

 Dr. Steven Johnson, President & CEO of Sinclair Community College